Casa Casuarina: Amsterdam Palace

 Jacques Amsterdam acquired the house for $100,000 and converted it into a 24-unit apartment building, naming it The Amsterdam Palace.
 It changed hands several times and was renamed as the Christopher Columbus Apartments, in commemoration of its architectural features referring to Mediterranean style.

+By the early 1980s, it had fallen into disrepair.
+Don Johnson, one of the main actors in the TV police drama series Miami Vice, recalled that in 1984 when they were filming scenes for the show's pilot episode inside the building, it was in such a run-down state that there were holes in the floors.

 Gianni Versace

 Million mosaic pool installed during Gianni Versace's ownership.

 Gianni Versace bought the house for $2.95 million in 1992.
-He restored the original name and returned it to private use, creating 8 bedrooms, 2 kitchens, 3 sitting rooms, 10 bathrooms, a bar, a library, and 4 living rooms.
+It received extensive renovation and he restored the original name and returned it to private use, creating 8 bedrooms, 2 kitchens, 3 sitting rooms, 10 bathrooms, a bar, a library, and 4 living rooms.
 He installed modern systems, including central air conditioning.
 In 1993, Versace bought the adjoining Revere Hotel to the south for $3.7 million, which he tore down to make a pool and garden area for his house.
 The pool is known as the renowned Thousand Mosaic Pool, adorned with thousands of 24-karat gold tiles imported from Italy.
 Versace commissioned Sir Roy Strong, an English art historian and landscape designer, to work on creating the garden.
 He also had created gardens at Versace's Villa Fontanelle on Lake Como in Italy.

 On July 15, 1997, Versace was fatally shot in front of the house by Andrew Cunanan.